-Along with these items, though, one of the biggest criteria that goes into pricing a life insurance policy will be whether the applicant for coverage is a smoker or a non-smoker.
-In fact, in some cases, this factor can oftentimes be one of the most important aspects of pricing in the policy.
+Along with these items, though, one of the biggest criteria which goes into pricing a life insurance policy will be whether the applicant for coverage is a smoker or a non-smoker.
+In fact, in some cases, this factor can oftentimes be one of the most essential aspects of pricing in the policy.

 How Much Will Smoking Affect the Price of Life Insurance Coverage?